feihuzhang/SeparableFlow/README.md

 Step 1: compile the libs by "sh compile.sh"
 - Change the environmental variable ($PATH, $LD_LIBRARY_PATH etc.), if it's not set correctly in your system environment (e.g. .bashrc).
 Examples are included in "compile.sh".

-Step 2: download and prepare the training dataset or your own testing set.
+Step 2: download and prepare the training dataset or your own test set.

 Step 3: revise parameter settings and run "train.sh" and "evaluate.sh" for training, finetuning and prediction/testing.
-Note that the “crop_width” and “crop_height” must be multiple of 64 (we will release a better model without this requirement).
+Note that the “crop_width” and “crop_height” must be multiple of 64 during training (we will release a better model without this requirement).

 ## Pretrained models: